 Why Stellar Customer Service Is Key to Building Your Online Brand

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author explains why the most important factor to succeeding on social media is exceptional customer service.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author discusses how to build an online brand with killer customer service.

 Above and beyond anything else, I want to emphasize the importance of providing amazing customer service.
 If you adhere to the age-old adage, "The customer is always right" (even when you know they're wrong), you can build one hell of a successful brand, especially on social media.
 Huge brands have been built overnight because of incredible customer service.